EMDR-Collective

 *Based on Therapist availability

 Hi!
-We are currently accepting new clients for these virtual services in California:
+We are currently accepting new clients for virtual EMDR Therapy and EMDR Intensives throughout: